19 July 2021

 During lockdown you may have felt things were more certain.
 You may have found the rules clearer and settled into a routine that worked for you.
 Change can be stressful – you might feel a mixture of emotions and face new challenges as the restrictions ease.

-The following are all common feelings about coming out of lockdown.
+The following are all common feelings about the easing of restrictions.

 - Fear – You may feel vulnerable and the world may seem unsafe.
 You might feel afraid for your own safety, or for the safety of loved ones.
 You may also be more fearful of social situations or being close to other people.